ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 ...
 // Generate sc-link and get sc-address in sc-memory of it.
 ScAddr const & linkAddr = context.GenerateLink(ScType::ConstNodeLink);
-// Specified sc-type must be one of ScType::NodeLink... type.
+// Specified sc-type must be one of ScType::...NodeLink... type.
 ```

 !!! note